Last September (2020), when Pinterest launched Story Pins, this is what they said with the announcement –

 If you want to publish an idea pin and you are not sure how to make it happen, get this customizable PowerPoint video template on personal branding.

 You will find the video template having just 6 slides, as can be seen in the screenshot below.
 Once you have the template, just change the texts, pictures, and – if you wish – the font colors in the PowerPoint slides.

 And you will be ready to publish your first Idea Pin in less than an hour.

 If you are using regular Pinterest pins you already know that they are ideal for the usual Pinterest contents, like DIY tips, food recipes and so on.

-If, however, you want to bring some change in your marketing approach, Story Pins can be an excellent place for that.
+If, however, you want to bring some change in your marketing approach, Idea Pins can be an excellent place for that.
 Try those how-to guides from other niches, which you have been longing to do for some time.

-Take our story pin above as an example.
+Take our idea pin above as an example.
 You may want to do a similar story on say “What Makes Pinterest Click for Your Business”, using videos and texts to go along with it to make your pin more engaging.